Be-Bop Deluxe: Be-Bop Deluxe

 Be-Bop Deluxe were founded in Wakefield, West Yorkshire, England, by singer, guitarist and principal songwriter Bill Nelson in 1972.
 The founding line-up consisted of Nelson, guitarist Ian Parkin, bassist and vocalist Robert Bryan, drummer Nicholas Chatterton-Dew, and keyboardist Richard Brown (who left in December of that year).
 They started off playing the West Yorkshire pub scene, with one regular venue being the Staging Post in Whinmoor, Leeds.
 They never played bebop music, but instead came out of the blues-based British rock scene of the late 1960s.
 At first they were compared to the more successful David Bowie, but Nelson never tried to copy Bowie, and appears to have disliked comparisons or being pigeon-holed.

 After signing to EMI's Harvest Records subsidiary, the initial line-up of the band only lasted for one album, 1974's Axe Victim, and a short tour.
-Shortly after this, Nelson dissolved the band and reformed with a new line-up with bassist Paul Jeffreys, keyboardist Milton Reame-James (both formerly of Cockney Rebel), and drummer Simon Fox, the latter introduced by Reame-James to Nelson.
+It seems that the band were badly managed and were given little time for rehearsal by a cash-strapped manager, desperate to make money, with the inevitable result that, shortly after this, Nelson dissolved the band and reformed with a new line-up with bassist Paul Jeffreys, keyboardist Milton Reame-James (both formerly of Cockney Rebel), and drummer Simon Fox, the latter introduced by Reame-James to Nelson.
 Jeffreys and Reame-James soon departed the band, and New Zealand-born bassist-vocalist Charlie Tumahai (formerly of Australian bands Mississippi and Healing Force) joined in late 1974.
 This line-up recorded 1975's Futurama album (produced by Roy Thomas Baker, the then-producer for Queen) and was then supplemented by keyboardist Andrew Clark for the subsequent tour, after which Clark joined the band.
 This final line-up remained constant until the band's dissolution in 1978.
 Jeffreys died in the bombing of Pan Am Flight 103 over Lockerbie, Scotland in 1988.

 Stylistically, the songs took elements from progressive rock, glam rock (the band had flirted with make-up in the early days), and hard guitar rock.
 "Ships in the Night", taken from the band's third album Sunburst Finish, was their most successful single in both the UK and the US.
 The single features an alto saxophone solo by Ian Nelson.